 An AV company that isn’t in a union might be a little bit more relaxed about the different rules and what specifically is going to happen.
 Maybe they’ll forgo having to charge you for food and meal breaks.
 Unions, typically, are very strict on following the rules.
 What that means is you need to make sure that you have plenty of breaks for everybody and you need to make sure that you are following the overtime rules.
 The best way to do this is to go over your schedule with the union.

 Just make sure that you know what the rules are related to labor and know that unions are extremely strict.
 Their whole job is to protect the people working inside of it, so they want to make sure that they follow those rules.

-There you go, there you go.
-10 total tips on how AV unions work.
-I hope this was super duper helpful for you.
-My goal is not to necessarily say that unions are bad, I really hope that everyone knows that.
-My big thing to make sure that you understand how they work, so then that way, if you are adopting and utilizing a AV union, you can work best with them to create a great relationship, but also at the same time, being aware of what is going on and knowing, hey, there are other options.
-Again, if you are worried about having to use a union in your venue, maybe you need to look at a different venue.
-Maybe the city you use has a lot of unions in it and you don’t want to utilize unions, well, maybe we need to look at the city.
-Then also, just making sure that you understand what’s going on because the last thing that we want is confusion and people not knowing what’s going on.
-It’s all about education and making sure everyone knows what’s going on.
+In conclusion, my goal is not to say that unions are bad.
+I want to make sure that you understand how AV unions work, so then that way, if you are adopting and utilizing an AV union, you can create a great relationship with them.
+If you are worried about having to use a union in your venue, maybe you need to look at a different venue.
+Maybe the city you use has a lot of unions in it and if you don’t want to utilize unions, maybe we need to look at a different city.